-The Certificate in Graduate Taxation is composed of four 3- credit courses (12 credits): BTAX 6001, BTAX 6003, and two elective courses.
+The Certificate in Graduate Taxation is composed of four 3-credit courses (12 credits): BTAX 6003 – Tax Research and three elective courses.
 The focus of the certificate is to provide students with both a theoretical basis and practical hands-on skills.
 The certificate is dedicated exclusively to the study of taxation.
 Admission to the Certificate in Graduate Taxation program requires a baccalaureate degree from an accredited college or university.
 The completion of the Graduate Management Admission Test (GMAT) is not required.

 The certificate program provides students with an overview of the different areas of taxation and provides them with the skills and knowledge they need to identify and resolve many tax issues.
 The curriculum provides an exposure to the basic areas of taxation while permitting students to take courses designed to accommodate their particular interests.
 Coursework in the certificate program is geared to professionals employed on a full-time basis.
-Most classes meet one evening per week starting at 6:15 p.m. or 8:35 p.m.
-For additional convenience, some courses are also taught on Saturdays or offered online for delivery through the internet.
-A student who wishes to earn the certificate should consult with the Director of Graduate Tax Programs to ensure that the two BTAX elective courses selected are in line with his or her academic/career objectives.
+Classes meet one evening per week or are offered in an online/hybrid format.
+A student who wishes to earn the certificate should consult with the Director of Graduate Accounting Programs to ensure that the three taxation elective courses selected are in line with his or her academic/career objectives.

 - BTAX 6003 Tax Research

-- BTAX 6005 Taxation of Corporations and Shareholders
+- BTAX 6005 or BACC 7122 Federal Income Taxation of Businesses

 - BTAX 6007 Federal Estate and Gift Taxation

 - BTAX 7012 Federal Income Tax Practice and Procedure

 Many of our full-time faculty have attended top Ph.D. programs and are in demand as lecturers, consultants and media experts.
 Stillman School faculty provide an academic experience characterized by high faculty-student engagement, often partnering with students on research and other projects.